westerndigitalcorporation/zonedstorage.io/docs/introduction/zoned-storage.md

 ## Principle

 Zones in zoned storage devices must be written sequentially.
+This is called the **sequential write constraint**.
 Each zone in the device address space has a write pointer that keeps track of the position of the next write.
 Data in a zone cannot be directly overwritten: before being overwritten, the zone must first be erased using a special command (zone reset).
 The figure below illustrates this principle.

 <Image src="intro-zoned-storage.png"
 title="Zoned Storage Devices Principle"/>